 - 1 cup brown sugar

-- 1 cup [8 oz] quartered fresh figs, tips and tails removed
+- 1 cup [8 oz] fresh figs tips and tails removed, sliced into eighths

-- zest and juice of 1/2 lime [zest will be added towards the end of the process]
+- zest and juice of 1/2 lime or 1/4 lemon [zest will be added towards the end of the process]

 - 1/2 tsp ginger